 One of the best things to do in Rio de Janeiro is getting high above the city for that postcard view and perfect Instagram shot.
 This hike goes above and beyond and I guarantee when you reach the summit after a short 45-minutes of hiking, it will exceed your expectations!

-I have put together this complete guide for hiking Morro Dois Irmãos including how to get there, things to know before you go and what to expect!
+I have put together this complete guide for hiking Morro Dois Irmãos including how to get there, things to know before you go and what to expect when you’re there!

 Have you got travel insurance for Brazil?
 We all know accidents can happen and having World Nomads Insurance will save you thousands of dollars if something goes wrong.

 WHERE IS MORRO DOIS IRMÃOS?